PKU-Alignment/safety-gymnasium/README.md

   </tr>
 </table>

-Here is some pictures about tasks in Safe Navigation.
+Here are some pictures about tasks in Safe Navigation.

 #### Agents